kubean-io/kubean/doc/test/testcase_details/kubean_func.md

 ## kubean function

-###  posthook cluster kubeconfig
+###  Posthook cluster kubeconfig
-    1. setup a basic cluster
+    1. create a basic cluster
     2. use the kubeconfig in  configmap: {{cluster-name}}-kubeconf to query cluster
     3. reset the basic cluster
-    4. recreate the basic cluster
-    5. use the kubeconfig in  configmap: {{cluster-name}}-kubeconf to query cluster